 Like many small and medium-sized businesses, SASCU was faced with increasingly complex and time-consuming processes while serving its members.

 “Our staff told us those processes were getting in the way of doing a great job for our members,” said Tom O’Connor, Vice President of IT at SASCU.
 “So as part of our strategic plan, we wanted to focus on improving the processes and activities that our members would directly benefit from.”

 The executive team initially identified several processes that could be improved through digital transformation: outgoing funds transfers, mortgage renewals and stop payment requests.

-“All three of these processes were linked to our strategy of continuous improvement and member-centricity, but of the three of them, mortgage renewals were the most time-consuming and process-heavy — and would see the most benefit from digitization," says O'Connor.
+“All three of these processes were linked to our strategy of continuous improvement and member-centricity, but of the three of them, mortgage renewals were the most time-consuming and process heavy — and would see the most benefit from digitization,” said O’Connor.